View Associated Notes

 Which patients are eligible - Mental Disorder

 These items are for patients with a mental disorder who would benefit from a structured approach to the management of their treatment needs.
 Mental disorder is a term used to describe a range of clinically diagnosable disorders that significantly interfere with an individual's cognitive, emotional or social abilities (Refer to the World Health Organisation, 1996, Diagnostic and Management Guidelines for Mental Disorders in Primary Care: ICD‑10 Chapter V Primary Care Version).
 Dementia, delirium, tobacco use disorder and mental retardation are not regarded as mental disorders for the purposes of the Mental Health Treatment items.

 These services are available to eligible patients in the community.
 Mental Health Treatment Plan and Review services can also be provided to private in‑patients (including private in‑patients who are residents of aged care facilities) being discharged from hospital.
-Where the medical practitioner who provides the Mental Health Treatment item is providing in‑patient treatment the item is claimed as an in‑hospital service (at 75% MBS rebate).
+Where the service is provided as part of an episode of hospital treatment it must be claimed at the 75% MBS rebate - see GN.1.2.
 Medical practitioners are able to contribute to care plans for patients using item 231, Contribution to a Multidisciplinary Care Plan, and to care plans for residents of aged care facilities using item 232.

 PREPARING A GP MENTAL HEALTH TREATMENT PLAN (Item 272, 276, 281 or 282)